Neker-k/WUI/README.md

 A modest attempt at designing web human interfaces using only JavaScript

+## Why ?

+Tired of juggling three different languages to draft the simplest web interaction.

 ## What is what ?

 * structure.js : the structure of what will be rendered, described as JavaScript objects.
 Intended to be modified at will according to desired result.